Laminate Flooring Company in Ephrata, Denver, Lancaster, and Lititz

 One of the reasons many people are so critical of laminate is because most of the early forms of laminate flooring were poorly constructed, and they did not look good when they were installed.
 People who purchased those early versions of laminate floors were often disappointed with the look and the durability of the material.

 Today’s laminate flooring offers much more.
 In some cases, distinguishing between laminate flooring and hardwood flooring is difficult even for the trained eye.
 Many laminate products have 3D distress marks and texture making it look even more like an authentic hardwood floor.
 Most laminate products today have been engineered to be stronger and much more durable than the earlier versions.
-In fact, laminate flooring is ideal for households with pets or children as they are much more scratch resistant that hardwoods.
+In fact, laminate flooring is ideal for households with pets or children as they are much more scratch-resistant than hardwoods.

 The scale by which a laminate’s scratch resistance is measured is called the AC scale or AC rating.
 Rated from AC1 to AC5 (or rarely AC6), homeowners greatly benefit from this piece of information when choosing their laminate floor.
 Hardwood flooring, unfortunately, does not use and AC rating.
 Laminates that are AC1 area easily scratched, while those that are AC5 or more are extremely scratch resistant.
 AC3 is a very common and residential-grade laminate, but with those who own large dogs, a higher AC rating is certainly recommended.